Stick-2357/Portfolio/README.md

 # Portfolio
-This whole repository is full of my previous codes.
+This whole repository is full of my previously completed codes.